-I'm a coach, speaker, retreat facilitator, and self-care crusader who helps women overcome overwhelm, because too many are living their days from a place of reactivity - to the needs of others, perceived expectations, unwritten rules, limiting beliefs, and negative self talk - which leaves them feeling sick, tired, uninspired, and downright cranky.
+I'm a coach, speaker, retreat facilitator, and self-care crusader who helps women live more and stress less, because too many are living their days from a place of reactivity - to the needs of others, perceived expectations, unwritten rules, limiting beliefs, and negative self talk - which leaves them feeling sick, tired, uninspired, and downright cranky.

 That's no way to be livin'.